letsdrink/ouzo/docs/documentation/tests.md

-## Controller tests
+# Controller tests

-Ouzo comes with Ouzo\Tests\ControllerTestCase class designed to ease controller testing.
-ControllerTestCase allows you to verify that:
+Ouzo provides `ControllerTestCase` which allows you to verify that:

 * there's a route for a given url
 * controllers methods work as expected
 * views are rendered without errors